-George Parker Homes, renamed Hopkins-Tancil Courts in the 1980s, are located on two blocks bounded by Fairfax Street, Royal street, Pendleton and Princess Streets.
-The housing consists of two-story brick buildings constructed for military housing circa 1942 and later turned over to ARHA for use as public housing units for low-income African-American families.
-When renamed, they were rehabilitated under the Moderet Rehabilitation program and provided with PBV subsidies.
+George Parker Homes, renamed Hopkins-Tancil Courts in the 1980s, were located on two blocks bounded by Fairfax Street, Royal street, Pendleton and Princess Streets.
+The housing consisted of two-story brick buildings constructed for military housing circa 1942 and later turned over to Alexandria Redevelopment and Housing Authority for use as public housing units for low income African American families (WP: 2001).

-Samuel Madden Homes (Downtown) or the Berg
+Samuel Madden Downtown

-The Samuel Madden Homes (Downtown), also known as the Berg, was a 100-unit public housing complex, built between ca. 1942 and 1959.
+The Samuel Madden Homes (Downtown), a 100-unit public housing complex, represents an early public housing development in the city, built between ca. 1942 and 1959.
 It was built adjacent to the George Parker Homes and, together, the projects occupied two contiguous blocks, bounded by Pendleton Street to the north, Princess Street to the south, North Royal Street to the east, and North Pitt Street to the west.
-The earliest units were two-story brick row buildings constructed for military housing circa 1945.
+The earliest units were two-story brick buildings constructed for military housing circa 1945 (WP: 2001).

 The project, named for the first African-American pastor of the Alfred Street Baptist Church, was initiated as part of a program of slum clearance, with the "blighted" area extending well beyond the site of the public housing units, and including areas north of Madison Street and west of N. Fairfax Street.
 After clearance, some of the land became the location of temporary houses built to provide displaced families a place to live while the Samuel Madden Homes were under construction.
-It was ultimately replaced by Chatham Square, a mixed-income community of 52 units on site and 48 scattered units.

-Samuel Madden Homes (Uptown)
+Samuel Madden Uptown

 Samuel Madden Homes (Uptown) were built in 1945, in the 900 blocks of Patrick and Henry Streets and the 1000 block of Montgomery Street, and are a non-contiguous element of the Samuel Madden (Downtown) project several blocks to the east of the Parker-Gray District.
 The Samuel Madden Homes and the later James Bland project were all the work of architect Joseph Saunders, and are very similar in design.
-Each project includes side-gabled brick row town houses, sometimes with six or more repeated in a row, and placed around landscaped garden areas that are oriented to face into the north-south streets.
+Each project includes side-gabled brick row houses, sometimes with six or more repeated in a row, and placed around landscaped garden areas that are oriented to face into the north-south streets.

 Through oral history interviews with residents who lived in the neighborhood and in the Samuel Madden Homes and James Bland Homes public housing projects in the 1940s and 1950s, it has become apparent that little distinction was made by the residents between the Samuel Madden Homes (Uptown) and the later and adjacent James Bland Homes projects.
 Typically, both were known as "the projects."
 Perhaps due to confusion associated with Samuel Madden Homes (Downtown), Samuel Madden (Uptown) is frequently referred to as James Bland by area residents.

-James Bland and James Bland Addition
+James Bland

 The James Bland Homes occupied two entire and three partial city blocks bounded by First, N. Patrick, Madison, N. Alfred, Wythe, and N. Columbus Streets.
-Constructed in 1954 and 1959, the project was named for James Alan Bland, a 19th-century African American musician and songwriter.
+Constructed in 1954 and 1959, the project was named for James Alan Bland, a nineteenth-century African American musician and songwriter.
 Although formally integrated, the complex became almost entirely African American after the completion of the project.
-The James Bland project was redeveloped as a mixed-income community with both affordable rent and market-rate housing units.
+The James Bland project is currently in the process of being redeveloped as mixed low-income and market-rate housing units.